stevebarham/shuteye/README.md

 ------------

 ### Constructing a URI template

-Templates can be parsed and processed in a single step, by passing the variables alongside the template:
+Templates can be parsed and processed in a single step, by passing the variables alongside the template, either as varargs parameters, or via a simple wrapper around a Map

-    Map<String, Object> vars = new HashMap<>();
-    vars.put("user", "stevebarham");
-    vars.put("repo", "jcodemodel");
-    vars.put("function", "commits");

-    String uri = UriTemplate.process("https://api.github.com/repos{/user,repo,function,id}", vars)
+    String uri = UriTemplate.process("https://api.github.com/repos{/user,repo,function,id}", Vars.wrap(vars));
+    String uri2 = UriTemplate.process("https://api.github.com/repos{/user,repo,function,id}", "stevebarham", "jcodemodel", "commits");

-This produces the following URI:
+Both of these methods will produce the following URI:

     https://api.github.com/repos/stevebarham/jcodemodel/commits

 ### Compiling a URI template, and processing it with different variables
 When a template will be used multiple times, it's probably more efficient to compile it in advance, then just process it with different variables.